 For a basic morning skincare routine, follow these steps:

-- Cleanse your face with a gentle cleanser that won't completely strip away natural oils.
+- Cleanse your face with a gentle cleanser that doesn't completely strip away natural oils.

 - Apply a serum, moisturizer, or oil.